Just Got Engaged? Many CONGRATULATIONS!

 With this, you can see how much extra you get over what you spend.

 If it’s the other way, then you need to cut to ensure you can save up some money.
+Saving in an ISA account is smart because it is tax-free.

 And Finally, Let People Know Your Wedding Date ASAP